Articles /

 Corporate design refers to the visual elements that make up your brand identity.
 It includes standard visual assets such as brand color, company logo, imagery, typography, uniforms, signage, and more.

-1. Logo: A logo is a symbolic representation of your brand.
+• Logo: A logo is a symbolic representation of your brand.
 It artistically captures your mission, vision, culture, and values.
 This is used on business cards and office accessories to keep everything on-brand.

-2. Typography: Stylized fonts express your brand's personality, vision, and mission.
+• Typography: Stylized fonts express your brand's personality, vision, and mission.
 Choose a font that best communicates your brand identity.

-3. Imagery: Cohesive imagery should be at the center of your brand strategy.
+• Imagery: Cohesive imagery should be at the center of your brand strategy.
 A well-defined and recognizable style will make your products easy to identify.

-4. Brand colors: We may take them for granted, but colors significantly affect our emotions.
+• Brand colors: We may take them for granted, but colors significantly affect our emotions.
 Your color palette should inspire the same emotions you want your brand to reflect.

-5. Uniforms: Unique clothing can make your team and company stand out.
+• Uniforms: Unique clothing can make your team and company stand out.
 Most industries have a standard fashion rule.
 You can modify your industry's fashion rules to create distinctive clothing or a dress code for your business personnel.

-6. Packaging: Product packaging is as critical as your logo design and color palette.
+• Packaging: Product packaging is as critical as your logo design and color palette.
 It conveys your brand's aesthetics and overall messaging.
 More importantly, your product packaging should be capable of carrying your product.

 Strategic corporate design and communication assets make your brand's image easily recognizable.
 You can attempt to create a recognizable brand image if you already know how to do this.

-Examples of Effective Corporate Design
+Examples of Effective Corporate Design:

 3. Corporate Culture

+Corporate culture describes the values that guide how a firm's staff and management behave.
+It also includes the style of the workplace setting and employee facilities.
 Offices with gyms or sleeping cubicles are examples of corporate culture.
-You can tell that the former has a fitness culture, while the latter encourages healthy work-rest balance.
+You can tell that the former has a fitness culture, while the latter encourages a healthy work-rest balance.

 Sometimes, a company's corporate culture emerges naturally over time from the collective characteristics of the organization's staff.
+However, companies need to create rules and procedures to promote corporate culture among their personnel.

 These rules and procedures may include the following: